keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 ### Footnotes

+(1) Polymorphism by inheritance is a key characteristic of object oriented design whereby, by virtue of having a common ancestor in the class hierarchy that contains the method in question, objects of different classes can respond to the same message (typically identified by a method or function name) differently.
+This can be a nice design in some cases, but in others it is an overly heavy handed solution to a simple problem, as it forces the developer to create multiple classes in a class hierarchy.

-(1) To be more precise, Ruby supports polymorphism by inheritance, but not by checking the class hierarchy like most OO languages do.
+(2) To be more precise, Ruby supports polymorphism by inheritance, but not by checking the class hierarchy like most OO languages do.
 Instead, it is using duck typing, and merely calls the method by name; since a subclass will be able to call its superclass' method by default, it works.